PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/293-pcsx2-1-6-0-is-out.md

 needed and is replaced by far better alternatives.

-GSdx-FX:The TFX shader on Direct3D10/11 has been rewritten to match OpenGL code and its\' accuracy for certain effects.
+GSdx-FX:The TFX shader on Direct3D10/11 has been rewritten to match OpenGL code and its' accuracy for certain effects.

 GSdx-D3D:Blend no Barrier support has been ported from OpenGL to Direct3D 10/11.